Heartfelt Therapy: Navigating Emotions During Valentine’s DayEvents / Calendar

 Valentine’s Day can feel like your relationship status is being examined under a microscope.
 Whether you’re being asked about your dating life, if you’re dating somebody, or if you’re in a committed relationship—it’s a day where your “love life” seems to be put under scrutiny.

 The closer examination of where things stand may be triggered by external factors, but the scrutinizing occurs internally.

 If you’re not dating someone, you might experience inner dialogue along the lines of:

 - Why haven’t I found anyone yet?

 - I’m so unattractive.

-- I have so much wrong with me, of course I’m not dateable.
+- There are so many things wrong with me—of course I’m not dateable.

 - I don’t care.

 - No one is good enough for me!

 If you are dating someone, you might instead be anticipating how you would engage with your partner during the holiday.
 Thoughts might include: